Managing & Tracking Payments

 ▹ Payout status

-If you're working with a brand or agency as part of an affiliate program that allows you to earn commission on purchases your followers make when they use an affiliate link or coupon code that you share, then you'll be able to see information about the commission you've earned in your Creator Dashboard.
+If you're participating in an affiliate program with a brand or agency that allows you to earn commission when your followers make purchases using your affiliate link or coupon code, you can view your commission details directly in your Creator Dashboard.

-In this article, we'll walk through where you can find this commission information in your dashboard, and help you understand the details you see about each commission.
+In this article, we’ll walk you through where to find data about your affiliate performance and commissions, and explain the details shown for each transaction.

 Expand the below sections for instructions on finding and understanding your commission information:

-In this section you'll see details of any active coupon codes, and below this you can click view performance to open an overview of the performance of your coupon code(s).
+In this section you'll see details for any active codes, and below this you can click View Performance to open to open your Promo Code Performance window.

 Commission Statuses

-Typically, there will be a waiting period after a consumer makes a purchase using your affiliate link or coupon codes, in order for the brand to validate the purchase and ensure that the order is not returned.
+Typically, there will be a waiting period after a purchase is made using your affiliate link or coupon codes, in order for the brand to validate the purchase and ensure that the order is not returned.
 This period of time will vary, depending on your partnering brand or agency's program, and you should be able to find more specifics in the terms of the affiliate program or by reaching out to your Campaign Manager.

 The below commission statuses will help you to keep track of this process: